mrcloudchase/portfolio/README.md

 ## Videos E-Learning Content

-- [All Pluralsight and A Cloud Guru Courses and Content](https://www.pluralsight.com/search?q=chase%20dovey&categories=all) - Does not include labs as all lab content is available to only licensed users for the ACG product under the PS platform
+- [All Pluralsight and A Cloud Guru Courses and Content](https://www.pluralsight.com/search?q=chase%20dovey&categories=all) - Any content that doesnt show me as the author simply means i wasnt the primary author, but i was rather the secondary author.
+Simply this means I was brought in to divide labor to assist in creating content to meet deadlines.
+Additionally, this does not include labs as all lab content is available to only licensed users for the ACG product under the PS platform

 ## Live Presentations